What percentage of students with disabilities are educated in regular classrooms?

 # Rounds to zero.

-2 Students who are enrolled by their parents or guardians in regular private schools and have their basic education paid through private resources, but receive special education services at public expense.
-These students are not included under "Regular school, time outside general class."
+1 Students who are enrolled by their parents or guardians in regular private schools and have their basic education paid through private resources, but receive special education services at public expense.
+These students are not included under "Regular school, time inside general class".

 NOTE: Data are for the 50 United States, the District of Columbia, and the Bureau of Indian Education schools.
 Detail may not sum to totals because of rounding.